Circle Of Friends

 Circle of friends has been found highly effective.
 One case study provided a fascinating insight into how the behavior of a child, previously isolated, changed to such a degree that she became a valued and accepted member of the class.
 Although the wide support that circle‐time has gained has largely been in primary schools, it appears to be enjoying similar success elsewhere.

 Inspired by the work of numerous educators and researchers I’ve developed my own version of the circle of friends to help children with communication impairments that I’ve used with both of my boys which helped not just reduce but virtually eliminate bullying.
-Through the Cherab Foundation, our CrowdFunnit initiative is taking a version of the circle of friends I used with my own boys to the community to help a student who believes they are alone in the world without friends.
+Through the Cherab Foundation, Friendship Party Initiative is taking a version of the circle of friends I used with my own boys to the community to help a student who believes they are alone in the world without friends.
 Both of these programs, both school and community help foster acceptance and compassion to proactively reduce and eliminate bullying and alienation.
 If your child needs help, please contact us

 Traditionally How Circle of Friends Works